-The City is a participant (along with the Cities of Perth, Wanneroo, Joondalup, Stirling and the Towns of Victoria Park and Cambridge) in the operations of Tamala Park Regional Council (TPRC).
-The TPRC was created in 2006 to develop approximately 173 hectares of land for sale immediately north of the land leased by the Mindarie Regional Council.
-The City of Vincent has a one twelfth (1/12) equity in the assets and liabilities of the development as well as a one twelfth (1/12) equity in the assets and liabilities of TPRC as the operator of the development, and a one twelfth (1/12) share in the asset of the land held for development.
+The City is a participant (along with the Cities of Perth, Wannerco, Joondalup, Stirling and the Towns of Victoria Park and Cambridge) in the operations of Tamala Park Regional Council (TPRC), The TPRC was created in 2006 to develop approximately 173 hectares of land for sale immediately north of the land leased by the Mindarie Regional Council.
+The City of Vincent has a one twelfth (1/12) equity in the assets and liabilities of the development as well as a one twelfth (1/12) equity in the asset of the land held for development.
+The sale of the land held for development and the sale of the land held for development.

-The Cit/s interest in the TPRC joint arrangement is represented by the following breakdown of the joint arrangement's financial position (1/12 share).
+The City's interest in the TPRC joint arrangement is represented by the following breakdown of the joint arrangement's financial position (1/12 share)